METAMORPHOSIS

 i.
 Protects the eggs from mechanical injury when water is disturbed.

 ii.
-It separates the eggs to enable them receive adequate oxygen.
+It separates the eggs to enable them to receive adequate oxygen.

 iii.
 Prevents bacterial and fungal attacks on the eggs.

 iv.
 It prevents the eggs from drying up.
-The fertilized eggs (zygote) undergo cell division by mitosis process to form the embryo.
-The embryo feeds and grow around the egg yolk.
+The fertilized eggs (zygote) undergo cell division by the mitosis process to form the embryo.
+The embryo feeds and grows around the egg yolk.
 Dissolved energy diffuses through the jelly into the embryo.

-- The young tadpole stage: the series of changes which takes place from the development of tadpoles inside the egg to adult stage is called metamorphosis.
-After 1 to 2 days, the young tadpole emerges from the jelly and grow.
-At this time, it attaches itself to a water weed by a sticky substance secreted by a V-shaped cement gland on the underside of the head.
+1. The young tadpole stage: the series of changes which takes place from the development of tadpoles inside the egg to the adult stage is called metamorphosis.
+After 1 to 2 days, the young tadpole emerges from the jelly and grows.
+At this time, it attaches itself to a water weed with a sticky substance secreted by a V-shaped cement gland on the underside of the head.
 At this stage, the tadpole has no mouth and still feeds on the egg yolk.

 It obtains dissolved oxygen through the skin for respiration.
 Developing eyes, ears and nostrils are seen and a portion marked for the appearance of the mouth is equally noticed.

-- Internal stage: about 6-10 days after hatching, the external gills disintegrate while the internal gills develop.
-A gill cover (operculum) grows over the gills leaving an opening called spout on the left side only through which water flows out of the gill chamber.
+1. Internal stage: about 6-10 days after hatching, the external gills disintegrate while the internal gills develop.
+A gill cover (operculum) grows over the gills leaving an opening called a spout on the left side only through which water flows out of the gill chamber.
 The tadpole now breathes like a fish.
-During this stage, the tail elongates and muscles
+During this stage, the tail elongates and muscles then develop.

 6. The limb stage: the hind limbs grow first and develop.
-The fore limbs then starts to grow out.
-The left fore limbs appears first through the opercula opening, followed by the right which disintegrates while the lungs start developing.
+The forelimbs then start to grow out.
+The left fore limb appears first through the opercula opening, followed by the right which disintegrates while the lungs start developing.
 The mouth develops and replaces the horny jaws.

-The intestine shortens, the tadpole starts eating small small animals in the water.
+The intestine shortens, and the tadpole starts eating small animals in the water.
 The eyes become big and prominent.

 Effect or Role of Hormone in the Development of Toad

-In toad and other amphibians metamorphosis is controlled by the hormone called thyroxin.
-It is produced by thyroid gland in the region at the junction of the head and the trunk.
+In toads and other amphibians, metamorphosis is controlled by the hormone called thyroxin.
+It is produced by the thyroid gland in the region at the junction of the head and the trunk.
 For thyroxin to be made, there must be iodine in the water.
 The tadpole cannot change into adult form in the absence of this hormone.
-However, an increased level of thyroxine hastens metamorphosis.
+However, an increased thyroid level of thyroxine hastens metamorphosis.

 Please share if you find our article good and useful